rgarner/polit-ads/doc/ad_code_values/trump/18/sa.md

 ## Why do we think that?

 The content of the [adverts](/campaigns/trump/ad_codes/18/hosts) leans towards data-only acquisition techniques such as surveys.
-Furthermore, the majority of ads do not link to fundraising domains.
+Furthermore, the majority of ads do not link to fundraising domains and would constitute a 'soft ask'.